 Two things that are of foundational importance to understand here are that God has both inscribed His moral laws into our hearts (Romans 2:15) and manifested Himself plainly through nature (Romans 1:18-20).
 He is not far from any one of us (Acts 17:26-27).
 A person's invincible inability to attain knowledge of Jesus Christ for whatever reason is not the problem.
-The real issue is the sin nature that we inherited from the fall has given us the tendency to reject the things of God.
-It is our sins against Him that has placed us under spiritual condemnation.
+The real issue is that our sins against Him have placed us under condemnation.

 Even though Scripture acknowledges men such as Cornelius who had feared God prior to receiving the message of the gospel, the New Testament still records the Lord directing the man to the Apostle Peter so that he could receive the good news of salvation (Acts 10).
 In addition, God does take into account one's ability to understand His precepts in judgement (John 15:22; Romans 2:12-13).
 The people who knowingly and willingly rebel against God and reject His message of forgiveness are under condemnation.
 Every person who has a rational mind is culpable.